I want to address those readers out there that are overwhelmed.

 -What does your front entry look like where company comes in?
 Can you tidy it by dusting, sweeping the floor, making sure the entry rug is clean, and there is a place for visitors to put their coats?

 -What about your family room?
 Can you find a place to sit?
 Only keep in the room what needs to be in the room.
 Make sure family members take their belongings to their rooms every evening before bed.
 Give it a quick pick up, dusting and vacuum.
 Don't even deal with the decluttering at this stage.

 –Could you take it one room at a time and just clean the surface areas that are visible?
 Take the time to tidy the bedrooms and make sure there are clean sheets on the beds.
 Does your family have clean towels to use?

 It Takes Hard Work:

-Having a home with a sense of order and cleanliness will truly be a blessing to your family.
-It is teaching your children how to be good stewards of the home and belongings the Lord has blessed you with.
+Having a home with a sense of order and cleanliness will be a blessing to your family.
+It is teaching your children how to be good stewards of the house and belongings the Lord has blessed you with.
 It is showing your husband you are thankful for the home he has provided for you.
-It will save you money by being organized so you know what you have on hand and not buy duplicates.
-You will spend less time running all over trying to find items you’ve lost – eventually you’ll have a place for everything.
-You will find yourself practicing biblical hospitality by inviting others over.
+It will save you money by being organized, so you know what you have on hand and not buy duplicates.
+You will spend less time running all over trying to find items you've lost – eventually you'll have a place for everything.
+You will see yourself practicing biblical hospitality by inviting others over.
 These are just a few benefits.

 I have several posts that may be a help to you.
-My Morning and Evening Routine posts are good places to start.
-Read How Well Do You Manage Your Home and spend some time in my Homemaking Binder section and in the Homemaking 101 Series posts.
+My Morning and Evening Routine posts are great places to start.
+Read How Well Do You Manage Your Home and spend some time in my Homemaking 101 Series posts.